-I joined Travel Blog Success right at the onset of my creating my blog, before I had even fully settled on a name.
+I joined Travel Blog Success (now Superstar Blogging) right at the onset of my creating my blogging career before I had even fully settled on a name.
 This worked hugely to my benefit because the course is really great for beginners.
-There’s tons of information to consider and they are constantly adding more with Webinars and extra courses.
+There’s tons of information to consider and they are constantly adding to with Webinars and extra courses.

 If you’re a bit more experienced or already up and running you might find the parts about monetisation helpful, but the best thing about the course is the dedicated Facebook Group.
 Only people who buy the course can be in it, and it has some of the biggest bloggers out there.
 I can always count on getting reliable advice to my toughest questions and it’s a great learning space.
 There are really knowledgeable and on the ball people in there and I find if theres a new trend or something happening in the blogging world then it’s spoken about there first.
 If it looks too expense then they often have sales so keep an eye out.